jaydenmilne/jaydenmilne.github.io/_posts/2025-03-07-bean-simulator.md

 Have you ever wanted to have an infinitely scrollable virtual beanfield in the web3 metaverse to tend and care to?
-Do you yearn for maximum realism in your hypothetical bean simulator, such that it takes roughtly 55 days for your bean bushes to mature?
+Do you yearn for maximum realism in your hypothetical bean simulator, such that it takes roughly 55 days for your bean bushes to mature?

 Such a project doesn't exist, but there is Bean Farming Simulator 2025 that